hzblab/DSA-Repo/README.md

 # DSA Progress Tracker

-Tracking my Data Structures and Algorithms progress using Python.
+Tracking my Data Structures and Algorithms progress using Python (not using java anymore).

 ## Status